-Don’t seat the elderly right next to the band or DJ
+Don’t seat the elderly right next to the band or DJ.

 The grandmas and grandpas at the wedding should probably be seated away from the reception music and any sound equipment, especially if they’re hard of hearing.
 It can already be tough for the older folks to hear one another and you don’t want them to struggle just to have a simple dinner conversation.
 They’ll be happier to converse with one another, and they can move to the dance floor if they feel up to it later in the night.

-Don’t seat feuding guests near each other
+Don’t seat feuding guests near each other.

 Chances are you’ve got a family members or friends that may not see eye to eye.
-If that’s the case, try your best to seat them far away from one another.
+If that’s the case, use your best wedding seating chart etiquette and try your best to seat them far away from one another.
 This is probably a smart move in cases of divorced parents who don’t have the smoothest relationship.
 Ask your parents and your future in-laws to disclose any potential drama between relatives or friends, then a look at the wedding reception seating layout and try your best to make sure they won’t cross paths.

-Don’t forget about kids
+Don’t forget about kids.

-(coloring books, temporary tattoos, etc.) may prevent them from getting antsy.
+Whether you decide to have a table specifically for kids under 12, or you decide to seat them with their parents, it’s important you have a strategy for wedding reception seating etiquette when it comes to the little ones.
+Don’t place them at just any empty seat; see what makes sense for your layout.
+Keeping the kids all at one table and providing them with some light-hearted entertainment (coloring books, temporary tattoos, etc.) may prevent them from getting antsy.
 However, seating them with their parents may keep their behavior in check.
 Talk to the children’s parents to see where the kids will feel most comfortable, and try your best to work with their requests.
 It may depend on their age—a two-year-old might need to sit near his or her parents, but a 10-year-old may rather be with others his or her own age.

-Don’t overcrowd tables
+Don’t overcrowd tables.

-Don’t try to shove as many people as you can at one table (depending on the size of your tables, the most that can probably fit per table is around 8 to 10 guests).
+It's poor wedding seating chart etiquette to try to shove as many people as you can at one table (depending on the size of your tables, the most that can probably fit per table is around 8 to 10 guests).
 If you have a large group of college or high school friends, break them up into two tables right next to each other.
 They can always move around and catch up after dinner if they want to mingle with other guests.
 Don’t worry, your guests will have fun regardless.

-Don’t be too predictable
+Don’t be too predictable.